 The vision includes a mixed-use, transit-supportive community centered on the future Courtice GO Station.
 It will feature a diverse range of housing with a mix of densities, along with office space, commercial, and industrial uses that will capitalize on the excellent transportation access to the area.
 The streets will be designed to support active transportation with walkable amenities, street trees, generous sidewalks and bike lanes.

 The area will feature new schools and community facilities, access to surrounding natural areas, and a future connection to Lake Ontario and the Courtice Waterfront.
+It is located south of Bloor Street, north of Highway 401, east of Robinson Creek, and west of Tooley Creek and Highway 418.

 The personal information you submit will become part of the public record and may be released to the public.
 Questions about the information we collect can be directed to the Clerk’s Department at 905-623-3379 ext.
 2102.